controlshift/chef-telize/README.md

 Requirements
 ------------

-This is known to work on Ubunty 14.04 Trusty.
-It should work on debian-based linuxes in general; hasn't been tested on other OSes.
+This is known to work on Ubuntu 12.04 Precise.

+Version 0.1.0 worked on Ubuntu 14.04 Trusty (TODO: Test latest version on Trusty)

 Attributes
 ----------